DoD-Platform-One/gitlab/chart/doc/charts/globals.md

 | `sentinels.[].port`| Integer | `26379` | The port on which to connect to the Redis Sentinel server. |

-All the prior Redis attributes in the general [configure Redis settings](#configure-redis-settings) continue to apply with the Sentinel support unless respecified in the table above.
+All the prior Redis attributes in the general [configure Redis settings](#configure-redis-settings) continue to apply with the Sentinel support unless re-specified in the table above.

 ### Multiple Redis support